 Pro tip: You don’t need to use espresso beans to make espresso.
 You can use any coffee beans as long as you grind them finely enough, though darker roasts are usually easier to extract.
 So with that in mind, feel free to use whatever coffee you enjoy.

 Again, the details of this step will depend on the device you have.
 Use either a milk frother or your espresso machine’s steam wand to foam a small amount of milk.
 Here’s a guide on how to froth milk.

-You only need an ounce of milk or less for this drink, but most frothing systems will require more than that to operate correctly.
+You only need around 30 ml of milk or less for this drink, but most frothing systems will require more than that to operate correctly.
 Don’t be tempted to add too much milk, or you can ruin the drink’s balance.

 The milk is only added to enhance the flavour of coffee, and should never be overpowering.

 You want to make an airy foam, as you would for a cappuccino, rather than a creamy microfoam you might use for a latte (3).